mshinn23/nardini/README.md

 ## CONDA

-Similar to `pip`, this package can be installed via `conda install nardini`.
+Similar to `pip`, this package can be installed via `conda install nardini -c conda-forge`.
 Note that since Anaconda also supports [interoperability with pip](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/pip-interoperability.html), `nardini` could be installed into an Anaconda environment using `pip`.
 However, as this feature is experimental, installation via this method may be bug prone.

 # Command-Line Usage